 DNA Sequencing and Genotyping Technologies

-Genotyping was once commonly performed on variable regions of the genome with restriction fragment length polymorphisms (RFLP) or repetious microsatellite regions.
-These exploited sequence variation at target sites of restriction enzymes or measured the length of repetious regions, using polymorase chain reaction (PCR), restriction enzymes, and gel electrophoresis to measure DNA genotypes at particular sites.
+Genotyping was once commonly performed on variable regions of the genome with restriction fragment length polymorphisms (RFLP) or repetitious microsatellite regions.
+These exploited sequence variation at target sites of restriction enzymes or measured the length of repetitious regions, using polymerase chain reaction (PCR), restriction enzymes, and gel electrophoresis to measure DNA genotypes at particular sites.
 This is laborious and limited to well characterised variable regions of the genome, generally genes or nearby marker regions.

 The Sanger (dideoxy) chain termination method enabled DNA sequencing and genotyping at a widespread scale, being less technically difficult than the Maxam-Gilbert sequencing by degradation method , which required more radioactive and toxic reactants.
 The Sanger methodology has relatively long read length (particularly compared to early versions of more recent technologies), with read lengths of 500-700 base pairs accurately sequenced in most applications, usually following targeted amplification with PCR.
 Sanger sequencing by gel electrophoresis takes around 6-8 hours and has been further refined with the “capillary” approach to 1-3 hours and requiring less input DNA and reactants.
 The capillary approach has been scaled up to run in parallel from a 96 well plate, at 166 kilobases per hour.
 The 96 well parallel capillary method was one of the main innovations which made the first Human Genome Project feasible and was used throughout .
 Due to the quality of the Sanger sequence reads and low cost, it is still widely used in smaller scale applications, clinical testing, and to validate the findings of newer approaches.